stolostron/rhacm-docs/_pages/basic_content_standards.md

 ## Concise, clear content

 * Analyze your sentence structure.
-Examples:
+Please review style manuals for more specifics.
+See some examples:
+* Use concise sentences.
+Remove extra words.
+    - First draft: `There are many ways that you can use this feature, but this is one way.`
+    - Second draft: `This is one of many procedures...`
       - First draft: Only users belonging to the certain role can view data belonging to a certain namespace.
       - Better draft: Only users who are assigned to a certain role can view data within a namespace.
       - Why?
 Belonging is confusing and can mean many things, and it is used twice.
 A relative pronoun is better used to connect a clause or phrase to a noun or pronoun.
 The clause modifies, or describes, the noun.
 The most common relative pronouns are who, whom, whose, which, and that.

-* Sometimes when and where can be used as relative pronouns, as well.
+Sometimes when and where can be used as relative pronouns, as well.
 * Mood and voice (avoid subjunctive mood, write in active voice):
-  - Wish, desire, please –- all of these are not concrete, not imperative
+  - Wish, desire, please –- all of these are not concrete, not imperative.
+Avoid these.
-  - Should (rarely used, but needs clarification)
+  - Should (rarely used, but needs clarification when used)
 * Tense: Always strive for present tense.
   - First draft: If you were to save the file (not present, wordy, room for interpretation)
   - Better draft: If you save the file ...
 (Clear, concise)
 * Voice: Use active voice almost always:
   - No: When the latch has been opened, the panel will slide forward.
+(It's not clear what or who takes the action, avoid passive and past participles)
   - Yes: When you open the latch, the panel slides forward.

-The following tips help with translation, readability, usability, presentation, voice:

-* Use proper grammar and follow IBM style.
-(Style manuals are typical in most writing professions, all writers at Red Hat and IBM have access to the manuals and use them to create content.)
-* Use concise sentences.
-Remove extra words.
-(See more examples in the manuals.)
-    - First draft: `There are many ways that you can use this feature, but this is one way.`
-    - Second draft: `This is one of many procedures...`
-* Write using minimalistic writing.
-Get to the point early.
-Bulleted lists and steps in place of cumbersome paragraphs.
-* Avoid dangling modifiers.
-Be sure subject and predicate agree.
-* See instructions for link & spell checker.

 ## Lists and tables